Hydrodynamics from Grad's equations: What can we learn from exact solutions?: The dynamic invariance principle

-The approach to the Chapman-Enskog series for the nonlinear Grad equations just mentioned, and which was based on a diagrammatic representation of the Chapman-Enskog method, has been attempted earlier in \cite{book}.
-In this section, however, we will take the route of the dynamic invariance equations which leads to the same results more directly.
+The approach to the Chapman--Enskog series for the nonlinear Grad equations just mentioned, and which was based on a diagrammatic representation of the Chapman--Enskog method, has been attempted earlier in \cite{book}.
+In this section, however, we shall take the route of the dynamic invariance equations which leads to the same results more directly.